-I need to explain what it means to live your best life, in the way I can only explain it — from my perspective.
+I’m here today to explain what it means to live your best life in the way I can only explain it — from my perspective.

 For me, basic idea is that living your best life means more than putting your best out there for the benefit of others more than for yourself.
 It means taking life and all it has to offer inward.
 Into yourself, your spirit, your mind, and your body.

 An excellent example of this would be bucket lists, 6-week sprints, or “40 before 40” type goals.
 Some people use bullet journals to track all the things they want to do in a given month or year.
 For many, this activity yields only one thing: Joy.

 Last December, for example, I created a bullet journal spread that reflected the holiday traditions I wanted to do with my daughter.
 The artist in me had to make it cutesy, of course.
 So I went with a page full of retro-styled ornaments, with the traditions written inside.
 Each time we completed one, I colored it in.